 There are two main uses for stand up paddleboards.
 They’re either for surfing waves in the ocean, or they’re for cruising flat water or paddling over long distances.
 The Paddleboard Company also offers yoga classes on stand up paddleboards.
 Most people enjoy stand up paddleboards on flat water in lakes bays and rivers, and Morro Bay is ideal for this.

-A perfect day cruising around the Morro Bay Harbor and estuary starts at the Paddle Company’s dock.
+A perfect day cruising around the Morro Bay Harbor and estuary starts with the Paddleboard Co.
 You’ll launch and either go north toward the harbor entrance, or south toward the back bay.
 The tide swings can be quite large and the corresponding current can be significant.
 So depending on the tide and how hard you want to work, you’ll make your decision on which way to go.

 Morro Bay is the perfect place to try both riding waves and cruising the bay.
 Just to the north side of the Morro Rock there is an excellent beach to learn to ride waves as long as the waves are small.
 Riding waves on an SUP is not recommended at all for someone that has never surfed before.
 Learning to surf on a regular surfboard before trying it on an SUP is a better idea.